 Usually, it’s a page that contains some content or additional features that are not paramount to the goal of the website.
 You won’t launch an online store without a completed checkout process.
 But you will launch it without a blog section, for example, because you can add that later.
 Or you can add an “about us” page later.
 These are the things that are left out and added at a later date.
 Sometimes, it can be perfectly fine to do this, and your customers don’t even have to notice that your website has incomplete areas.

 When the customers notice the incomplete areas, the trouble starts.
 It turns out that people are not happy when they navigate a website and land on a page that says “coming soon,” or something like that.
 Your website’s visitors are on a journey through your website, and an incomplete page presents a wall that stops their journey when they hit it.

-This translates into lost opportunity.
+This translates into a lost opportunity.
 People will not want to browse an incomplete website.
-It will increase the level of uncertainty, it will seem unprofessional, and it will not send the trust signals your website desperately needs.
+It will increase the level of uncertainty.
+It will seem unprofessional, and it will not send the trust signals your website desperately needs.
 So while launching your website early might help you get some eyeballs on your website, the people who visit will probably not do what you expect them to do.

 How to Avoid Issues with Incomplete Websites

 Often enough, sections of your website will be at work even if you’ve launched your website years ago.
 Incomplete sections happen because people have to constantly update their websites, improve their content, or add new products or services.
 Your goal should not be to never have any part of your website incomplete.
 It should be to never let your customers know that something’s not finished.